huanwenwu/stat679work/README.md

-# stat679work
+# Stat679work Directory
-# I want to put all my homework for stat679-1 in this directory and it will contain subdirectories like hw1,hw2, etc, and in each subdirectory, there will be the data and my solution of the exercise.
+This directory is used to save my homework for stat679-1.
+It contains subdirectories like hw1, hw2, etc, and in each subdictory, there are solutions of the exercises and some other files related to the exercises.
-Zea MAys SNP Calling Project